Dental Bridges

 Maryland Bridge

 The last kind of bridge is called a Maryland bridge.
 Instead of using crowns to secure the pontic, a Maryland bridge uses metal or porcelain bands that attach to nearby teeth with bonding resin.
 The main benefit of this method is that none of your teeth need to be filed down.
-The downside is that they are weaker than a traditional bridge & may not be suitable to replace molars, which put a lot more strain on the bridge when chewing.
+The downside is that they are weaker than a traditional bridge and may not be suitable to replace molars, which put a lot more strain on the bridge when chewing.

 Procedure Overview

 Getting a dental bridge is more involved than your average checkup.
 If you’ve gotten a dental crown in the past, getting a bridge will be a pretty similar experience for you.
-It will take more than one appointment to prepare your teeth & place the bridge.
+It will take more than one appointment to prepare your teeth and place the bridge.
 If you need any dental work done on the supporting teeth, such as a filling or root canal, this must happen beforehand.

 Once any necessary treatment is complete, the dentist will remove enamel from the supporting teeth to make room for the abutment crowns.